-California: ACEP is an approved CE provider by the APA, ASWB and NBCC, all of which are recognized by California Board of Behavioral Sciences to offer CEs for CA-based MFTs, LPCCs, LEPs and/or LCSWs.
+California: ACEP is an approved CE provider by the APA, which is recognized by the California Board of Psychology, and by ASWB and NBCC, which are recognized by California Board of Behavioral Sciences to offer CEs for CA-based MFTs, LPCCs, LEPs and/or LCSWs.

 Florida: ACEP is an approved CE provider FL Board of Clinical Social Work, Marriage & Family Therapy & Mental Health Counseling, Certified Master Social Workers and FL Board of Nursing (CE Provider #50-10765).
 ACEP is an approved provider for SCIENCE OF ENERGY HEALING (FL CE Broker Tracking #20-50353).

 New Jersey Social Workers: The Science of Energy Healing, course #2214, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by ACEP as an individual course.
 Individual courses, not providers, are approved at the course level.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 ACE course approval period: 01/16/19 to 01/16/2021.
 Social workers completing this course receive 18 Clinical continuing education credits.